proton/alexa-shopping-list-to-email/README.md

-# Alexa Shopping List to Email (Node.js)
+# Alexa Shopping List to Email

 This app logs into your Amazon Alexa shopping list, sends each item to a specified email, and deletes it from the list.
-Now implemented in JavaScript (Node.js).

 ## Usage